chonghin33/semantic-logic-system-1.0/whitepaper/sls-v1.0-wp-full.md

 - Modular Prompt Chain
 - Semantic Closure Chain

-If these modules are used in any theory, application, documentation, or tool, the following attribution must appear visibly and traceably:
+If these technology and modules are used in any theory, application, documentation, or tool, the following attribution must appear visibly and traceably:

 > This module/content/structure is based on the Semantic Logic System (SLS), originally defined by Vincent Shing Hin Chong.